-From January 2025 production of Australian resident tourism statistics by Tourism Research Australia (TRA) will be changing.
-The new solution will combine the richness and breadth of survey data (collected via face to face and online interviews) with the large sample sizes available in mobility data.
-The domestic travel component of the collection will be named the Domestic Tourism Statistics collection or DoTS.
+From January 2025 production of Australian resident tourism statistics by Tourism Research Australia (TRA) is changing.
+The new solution combines the richness and breadth of survey data (collected via face- to- face and online interviews) with the large sample sizes available in mobility data.
+The domestic travel component of the collection is called the Domestic Tourism Statistics collection or DoTS.

 By combining survey data with mobility data, the new solution will:

-• Those aged 14 years and over will be eligible to complete the survey – it is currently those aged 15+ in the NVS
+• those aged 14 years and over are eligible to complete the survey – it was those aged 15+ in the NVS

 Historically, NVS data has been available at the National, State, Tourism Region and Statistical Area 2 (SA2) levels.
 National, State and Tourism Region data will continue to be made available, while for the first time, where feasible, modelled domestic Local Government Area (LGA) outputs will be made available in TRA online instead of SA2 level data.